 Now a Research Scientist at Facebook

-Now an assistant professor at University of Copenhagen
+Now an associate professor at University of Copenhagen

 Now an assistant professor at Tohoku University